akka/akka/akka-docs/rst/java/http/client-side/https-support.rst

    Akka HTTP 1.0 does not completely validate certificates when using HTTPS.
 Please do not treat HTTPS connections made with this version as secure.
 Requests are vulnerable to a Man-In-The-Middle attack via certificate substitution.

-The central vehicle for configuring encryption is the ``HttpsContext``, which can be created using the static method ``HttpsContext.create`` which is defined like this:
+The central vehicle for configuring encryption is the ``HttpsConnectionContext``, which can be created using the static method ``ConnectionContext.https`` which is defined like this:

-.. includecode:: /../../akka-http-core/src/main/java/akka/http/javadsl/HttpsContext.java
+.. includecode:: /../../akka-http-core/src/main/scala/akka/http/javadsl/ConnectionContext.scala
-   :include: http-context-creation
+   :include: https-context-creation

 In addition to the ``outgoingConnection``, ``newHostConnectionPool`` and ``cachedHostConnectionPool`` methods the `akka.http.javadsl.Http`_ extension also defines ``outgoingConnectionTls``, ``newHostConnectionPoolTls`` and